railsware/mailtrap-nodejs/README.md

 ## Compatibility with previous releases

 Versions of this package up to 2.0.2 were an [unofficial client](https://github.com/vchin/mailtrap-client) developed by [@vchin](https://github.com/vchin).
 Package version 3 is a completely new package.
-It is still under development and does not support the testing API yet.
-Please continue using version 2 if you need access to the testing API.

 ## Installation